matszpk/clgpustress/README.md

 ### Building program

-Enter:
+Enter command:

 make

-To clean project enter:
+To clean project enter command:

 make clean

-AMDAPP directory defined in Makefile may be changed for successful compilation.
+AMDAPP variable defined in Makefile may be changed for successful compilation.
 If you have AMDAPP or OPENCL directory in other place than /opt/AMDAPP you must change AMDAPP variable in Makefile file.

 ### Memory requirements